streamdao/stream-pay-pos-1/docs/src/SPEC.md

 ### Amount

 A single `amount` field is allowed as an optional query parameter.
 The value must be a non-negative integer or decimal number of "user" units.
-For SOL, that's SOL and not lamports.
+For SOL or USDC, that's SOL and not lamports.
 For tokens, `uiAmountString` and not `amount` (reference: [Token Balances Structure](https://docs.solana.com/developing/clients/jsonrpc-api#token-balances-structure)).

 `0` is a valid value.
 If the value is a decimal number less than `1`, it must have a leading `0` before the `.`.
 Scientific notation is prohibited.